The Drs. Rosalee G. and Raymond A. Weiss Research and Program Innovation Grants

 The APF Drs.
 Rosalee G. and Raymond A. Weiss Research and Program Innovation Grants seek to seed innovation through supporting research, education and intervention projects and programs that use psychology to solve social problems in the following priority areas:

-- Understanding and fostering the connection between behavior and physical health to ensure well-being.
+Understanding the connection between behavior and health (e.g. wellness, diabetes, obesity)

 Support research in psychology: Donate to this fund.